UCLA-VAST/AutoCloud/README.md

 sampling to charaterize the performance, after training on non-linear model, predict the performance on large dataset

-finished, but need further verification disk I/O on specific disk devices can be profiled using constant time
+finished, but need further verification: disk I/O on specific disk devices can be profiled using constant time

 experiment done: